Meal Planning for Managing Your Diabetes

 Protein.
 Go lean with protein.
 Choose low-fat or lean meats and poultry.
 Vary your protein routine.
 Choose more fish, nuts, seeds, peas, and beans.

 Oils are not a food group.
-Yet some, such as nut oils, contain essential nutrients and should be included in the diet.
+Yet some, such as nut and other plant oils, contain essential nutrients and should be included in the diet.

 The MyPlate Plan also advises eating and drinking less sodium, saturated fat, and added sugars.